From superlative to stunned in about 156 minutes -- that was the story of the 2012 Stanley Cup Playoffs for the Pittsburgh Penguins.

 Shero made one franchise-altering trade this offseason.
 He dealt center Jordan Staal, one of the integral reasons for Pittsburgh's return to elite status, to the Carolina Hurricanes for center Brandon Sutter and two defense prospects, Derrick Pouliot (the No. 8 pick in the 2012 draft) and Brian Dumoulin.

-Shero also sent defenseman Zbynek Michalek back to the Coyotes.
-If the Penguins don't make any more moves before the season starts, Sutter will replace Staal, and one of the team's young defense prospects will likely take Michalek's place in the lineup.
+Shero also sent defenseman Zybenek Michalek back to the Phoenix Coyotes.
+If the Penguins don't make any more moves before the season starts, Sutter will replace Staal, and one of the team's young defense prospects will take Michalek's place in the lineup.

 "We like our defense the way it is," Shero said.
 "If we have the ability or the chance to upgrade, certainly we'll do that.
 A lot of teams are looking for defensemen now and they're difficult to find.
-We'll go with what we have at this point."
+We'll go with what we have at this point.
+The same thing up front -- we'll see exactly what might be available, whether it's trade-wise or … we know what the free agent market is.
+We'll go through the summertime and see where we are as we go."

 The Penguins added Tanner Glass on a two-year contract.
 Glass had 246 hits for the Winnipeg Jets and will be counted on for physical play on the fourth line.
 Dustin Jeffrey and Eric Tangradi have been on the verge of securing a more permanent role with the Penguins, and there is a chance each could do so this season.